 Kareem, a graduate of SUNY’s University at Buffalo, received his health education training through Love Heals.
 Born and raised in Brooklyn, Kareem is the creator of Bloodline Denim jeans, a self-taught pastry chef and a member of the Love Heals Board of Directors.

 Kim, a Brooklyn native, learned she was HIV-positive at the age of 10 after both her parents died from AIDS-related illnesses.
 A trained health educator, Kim traveled to Africa with UNICEF to talk about her experiences with HIV and saw firsthand the impact of the epidemic abroad.
 Kim is a graduate of CUNY LaGuardia Community College and is now pursuing a Bachelor’s in Human Services from CUNY NYC College of Technology.
-She is also one of the many faces for the HIV Stops With Me Campaign.
+Kim is also one of the many faces for the HIV Stops With Me Campaign.

 Niko, a South Carolina native, was diagnosed with HIV while in college.
 She was 19 years old and it was her first sexual encounter.
 After dealing with the initial depression, she relocated to NYC where she has worked tirelessly in HIV advocacy.
 In 2012 Niko was inducted as a 20/20 Leading Lady with over 20 HIV positive women from the U.S. and Africa.
+Niko is also a spokesperson for the HIV Stops with Me campaign.